Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Impossibility of Reward Models for Preference Representation

 \begin{assumption}[Linear Preference Ranking] Given a prompt $x$ and its associated $n$ responses ${y_1,y_2,\ldots,y_n}$, an individual (labeler) expresses a preference in the form of a ranking of these $n$ responses. \end{assumption}

-In our analysis, we assume that each individual has a rational preference, meaning they maintain a strict ranking over the \( n \) responses.
+Assumption \ref{ass:individual} states that each individual has a rational preference, meaning they maintain a strict ranking over the \( n \) responses.
 Individuals cannot have cyclic preferences, such as \( y_1 \succ y_2 \succ y_3 \succ y_1 \), as this would make it impossible to align with a single individual, let alone a group.
 Given this assumption, individuals can express up to \( n! \) distinct preference rankings.